bigcommerce-edu/assets-catalyst-core/Module02/04_ComponentsTheming/04_ComponentsTheming.md

 toast.error('This is an error message');
 ```

-## Asynchornous Rendering with Stream
+## Asynchronous Rendering with Stream

 **Stream example:**